blair-c/rivals.academy/content/lectures/the-pityflip/index.md

 draft: false
 ---

-My flip is, at its purest, just a wavebounce Dspecial cancelled into the flip.
-Alongside the flashy tricks, it’s main purposes are movement and recovery mix ups.
+Pityflip is, at its purest, just a wavebounce Dspecial cancelled into the flip.
+Alongside the flashy tricks, its main purposes are movement and recovery mix ups.
 Wavebouncing/reversing Dspecial alone is a great way to mix up your landings and platform movement, but the flip makes you that much more mobile and slippery (and cool).

 ## How To